Iatrogenic edema of the arm

-Iatrogenic arm lymphedema is a lymphedema of the arm caused by the treatment of an illness (like breast cancer) or by previous surgery.
+Iatrogenic lymphedema of the arm is lymphedema of the arm caused by treatment for a disease (such as breast cancer) or by previous surgery.

 Lymph Nodes Transfer (LNT)

 Autologous Lymph Nodes Transfer (ALNT), also called microsurgical vascularized lymph nodes transfer (VLNT) involves transferring a few healthy lymph nodes from one site to the affected area to restore the lymphatic function in the limb.

 - 40% final standardization

 - Elephantiasis over 20 years old, with chronic infections, can be improved (as in this case, 4 years after LNT)

 - Significant improvement in all cases but never complete recovery